 The lawsuit asserts multiple claims under the FEHA, including sex discrimination, harassment and hostile work environment, failure to prevent harassment, and retaliation.
 It claims violations of the California Equal Pay Act, Cal.
 Lab.
 Code § 1197.5; and failure to reimburse employees, id. at § 2802.
 The complaint also asserts several common law claims, including intentional and negligent infliction of emotional distress.

-For more than 40 years, employment lawyer James G. Schwartz has represented businesses and business owners in the Bay Area, protecting their rights and interests in both litigation and transactional matters.
-Contact us today online or at (925) 463-1073 to schedule a free and confidential consultation with an experienced and knowledgeable business advocate.
+For more than 40 years, Cirrus Law PC has represented businesses and business owners in the Bay Area, protecting their rights and interests in both litigation and transactional matters.
+Contact us today online or at (925) 463-1073 to schedule an initial confidential consultation with an experienced and knowledgeable business advocate.

 More Blog Posts:

 California Supreme Court Resolves Dispute over State “Day-of-Rest” Laws, Pleasanton Business & Commercial Law Blog, August 22, 2017

 New California Employment Regulations Affect Use of Criminal History Information During Hiring Process, Pleasanton Business & Commercial Law Blog, July 28, 2017